Card Issuer

 HDFC Bank:

 HDFC Bank is headquartered in Mumbai and is the largest private sector bank in India in terms of assets.
-In terms of market capitalisation, it is the fourth largest bank in the world.
-As of June 2023, HDFC Bank currently has more than 1.83 Crore active credit cards in India and RBI had banned the bank from issuing new cards in December 2020, but the ban was lifted next year.
-After the ban, HDFC launched some nice co-branded cards and even upgraded the premium Infinia credit card to the Metal version which resulted in many customers for the bank.
-Currently, the best cards offered by the bank include HDFC Infinia, Diners Club Black, Regalia Gold, Millennia, Moneyback+, and more.
+In terms of market capitalization, it is the fourth-largest bank in the world.
+As of January 2024, HDFC Bank currently has more than 2 crore active credit cards in India.
+HDFC Bank has some nice co-branded cards and even upgraded the premium Infinia credit card to the Metal version, which resulted in many customers for the bank.
+Recently, the bank has also released the new Diners Back Metal Edition Credit Card.
+Currently, the best cards offered by the bank include HDFC Infinia, Diners Club Black, Millennia, Moneyback+, and more.

 Axis Bank:

 Just after ICICI Bank and HDFC, Axis Bank is the third biggest private sector bank in the country.
 The bank has its headquarters in Mumbai and has been one of the most trusted institutions ever since its inception in December 1993.
 When it comes to credit cards, Axis Bank is also in third position after HDFC and SBI.
-As per RBI’s June 2023 records, Axis Bank has 1.25 Crore credit cards currently active, and its range of cards is great.
+As per RBI’s January 2024 records, Axis Bank has 1.35 crore credit cards currently active, and its range of cards is excellent.
 The Axis Bank Magnus and Reserve are super-premium cards offered by the bank, and it even has co-branded travel, fuel, and shopping cards in its portfolio.
-The co-branded cards with Club Vistara and Flipkart are among the most in-demand cards of the country.
+The co-branded cards with Club Vistara and Flipkart are among the most in-demand cards in the country.

 ICICI Bank:

 In terms of market capitalization and revenue, ICICI Bank is the second largest private sector bank in the country.
-The range of credit cards offered by ICICI Bank is great and covers all major categories including travel, shopping, fuel, lifestyle, dining, and more.
-As of June 2023, the bank has over 1.48 Crore credit cards in the country, and it has tied up with India’s biggest loyalty program PAYBACK to offer reward points to customers.
+The range of credit cards offered by ICICI Bank is great and covers all major categories, including travel, shopping, fuel, lifestyle, dining, and more.
+As of January 2024, the bank has over 1.67 crore credit cards in the country, and it has tied up with India’s biggest loyalty program, PAYBACK, to offer reward points to customers.
 The best credit cards offered by the issuer include ICICI Bank Emeralde, ICICI Bank Sapphiro, Amazon Pay ICICI Bank Card, ICICI HPCL Super Saver, ICICI Bank Rubyx, and more.

 SBI Card:

-Right after HDFC Bank, the second largest credit card issuer in India is SBI Card with more than 1.73 Crores cards currently active.
-SBI Card’s headquarters are in Gurugram, and it is the lone publicly listed card issuer in the country.
+Right after HDFC Bank, the second largest credit card issuer in India, is SBI Card, with more than 1.86 Crores cards currently active.
+SBI Card’s headquarters are in Gurugram, and it is the only publicly listed card issuer in the country.
 GE Capital and State Bank of India launched SBI Card in 1998, and The Carlyle Group bought a stake in the company in December 2017.
 It is also the only pure credit card company to be listed on the stock market.
 The top cards offered by the issuer include the SBI Aurum, SBI Elite, SBI SimplyCLICK, Air India SBI Signature, IRCTC SBI Premier, and more.
+Recently, it launched a range of co-branded credit cards, including Reliance- Reliance SBI Card and Reliance SBI Card Prime.

 American Express:

 The US-based card issuer, American Express, is famous all over the world for its premium credit card range.
-Also, it is a card processing network and even offers cards with other issuers like ICICI Bank, and more.
-As of June 2023, there are more than 13 Lakh active credit cards in the country by American Express.
-The top cards offered by American Express include the Platinum Charge card, Gold Charge card, Platinum Travel credit card, SmartEarn credit card, etc.
+Also, it is a card processing network and offers cards to other issuers like ICICI Bank, IndusInd Bank, and more.
+As of September 2023, there are more than 13.6 lakh active credit cards in the country by American Express.
+The top cards offered by American Express include the Platinum Charge Card, Gold Charge Card, Platinum Travel Credit Card, SmartEarn Credit Card, etc.

 IDFC FIRST Bank:

-IDFC First Bank was formed when the Capital First Bank and IDFC Bank merged together in December 2018 and it is one of the newest issuers in the Indian credit card market.
-In January 2012, IDFC First Bank launched its first four credit cards that were lifetime free and packed with great privileges and benefits for the users.
+IDFC First Bank was formed when Capital First Bank and IDFC Bank merged together in December 2018, and it is one of the newest issuers in the Indian credit card market.
+In January 2012, IDFC First Bank launched its first four credit cards, which were lifetime-free and packed with great privileges and benefits for users.
 These included the First Select, First Millennia, First Wealth, and First Classic credit cards.
 Now, IDFC Bank has added a few more options and also partnered with HPCL and Club Vistara to offer co-branded cards to their customers.
-Currently, IDFC First Bank has more than 16.7 Lakhs active cards in the country, and it is an impressive figure for a card issuer that just started recently in 2021.
+Currently, IDFC First Bank has more than 19.1 Lakhs active cards in the country, which is an impressive figure for a card issuer that just started in 2021.

 IndusInd Bank: